 If you are having issues with switching to scenes with videos, make sure you’ve tried saving the video in memory.

 Finally, one last tip people overlook.
-Make sure to enable archives for your Twitch streams so you can make clips or highlights to share on social media.
+Make sure to enable archives for your Twitch streams.
+This way, you can make clips or highlights to share on social media.
 You can find this option in your channel settings.

 For Facebook and YouTube streamers, make sure your broadcasts are 4 hours or less to have a VOD automatically created.
 Hopefully, these tips are helpful to both novice and experienced streamers.

-What are the common issues you’ve encountered in your streaming career and how have you solved them?
+What are the common audio & video issues you’ve encountered in your streaming career and how have you solved them?